Marvin-VW/3dengine_doc/docs/modules/importer.rst

 This module contains the classes and functions related to handling 4D objects and importing them from OBJ files.

-- **OBJ_Importer**: A static utility class for loading 3D models from OBJ files.
-- **Triangle4D**: A triangle consisting of 3 points in 3D space.

 .. note::
     The `Triangle4D` class is defined in the :ref:`Shape Module <shape_module>`.

-The `OBJ_Importer` class provides methods to import 3D vertices and faces from an OBJ file and create corresponding 4D points and triangles.
-This is a static class, meaning its methods can be called without creating an instance of the class.
+The :mod:`OBJ_Importer` class provides methods to import 3D vertices and faces from an OBJ file and create corresponding 4D points and triangles.

 .. class:: OBJ_Importer